Out of 15,684 evaluation forms, 96.54% said “Yes, I would recommend White Paper to a colleague

 What is realistic and achievable when seeking disclosure in cases concerning public interest immunity and closed material proceedings?

 Hugo acted for the Home Secretary in the JR over the “Jihadi Beatle” and the Electoral Commission over Leave.EU.
 "He is a phenomenal lawyer and a pleasure to work with."

 Facts are facts

-Not all facts are created equally - so when is a fact “jurisdictional” and why does it matter?
+Facts are facts, but not all facts are created equal - when is a fact "jurisdictional" and why does it matter?